apptainer/apptainer-userdocs/quick_start.rst

 Quick Installation
 ******************

-You will need a Linux system to run {Project} natively and it's easiest to install if you have root access.
+You will need a Linux system to run {Project}.
+Root access is not required if user namespaces are available.

 To install from source, follow the instructions in the `INSTALL.md
 <https://github.com/{orgrepo}/blob/{repobranch}/INSTALL.md>`_